openstates/openstates-scrapers/docs/api.metadata.rst

     The title used to refer to members of the 'upper' chamber (if applicable) ``lower_chamber_title``
-    The title used to refer to members of the 'lower' chamber (if applicable) ``sessions``
+    The title used to refer to members of the 'lower' chamber (if applicable) ``terms``
-    A list of sessions that we have data available for.
+    A list of terms that we have data available for.
 Each session will be an object with the following fields:
     * ``start_year``: The year in which this session began.
     * ``end_year``: The year in which this session ended.
     * ``name``: The name of this session.
+    * ``sessions``: List of sessions that took place inside the given term.

 URL format
 ----------